Duality between Lagrangian and Legendrian invariants: Wrapped Floer cohomology and Legendrian surgery

-The domain of partial holomorphic building is a possibly broken disk $D_{i+1}$ with decreasing boundary numbering $\kappa$.
+The domain of a partial holomorphic building is a possibly broken disk $D_{i+1}$ with decreasing boundary numbering $\kappa$.
 The partial holomorphic buildings we consider always have exactly one disk in the symplectization.
 We call it the primary disk of the building.
-We require that the distinguished puncture which is increasing is a negative puncture of this primary disk.
-If the distinguished puncture is the only negative puncture of the primary disk then the partial building consist only of its primary component.
-If on the other hand the primary disk has additional negative punctures then we require that at each additional puncture (which is decreasing or constant) is a disk in the cobordism with decreasing boundary condition is attached at its distinguished increasing or constant puncture to the additional negative puncture.
+We require that the distinguished puncture is increasing and is a negative puncture of this primary disk.
+If the distinguished puncture is the only negative puncture of the primary disk then the partial building consists only of its primary component.
+If on the other hand the primary disk has additional negative punctures then we require that at each additional negative puncture (which is decreasing or constant) there is a disk in the filling with decreasing boundary condition is attached at its distinguished increasing or constant puncture to the additional negative puncture.
 We call these disks the secondary disks of the partial building.
 The resulting partial holomorphic building is then a disk with domain a broken $D_{i+1}$, with distinguished puncture a negative puncture at a Reeb chord and with remaining $i$ punctures either Reeb chords or intersection points.
 See Figure \ref{partial}.

-\begin{rem} At additional negative punctures there may be constant holomorphic disks with one positive puncture and boundary on $L$ are attached.
-These are the usual augmentation disks, or disks on $L$ used as anchoring disks, compare Section \ref{ssec:parallelcopies}. \end{rem} We write the punctures of the partial holomorphic disk building as $\mathbf{c}=c_{0}c_{i}\dots c_{1}$, where $c_{0}$ is the distinguished puncture.
+\begin{rem} At additional negative punctures there may be holomorphic disks with one positive puncture and boundary on $L$ attached.
+These are the usual augmentation disks, or disks on $L$ used as anchoring disks in the definition of $\mathcal{M}^{\sy}_{\parallel}(\mathbf{c},\kappa)$. \end{rem} We write the punctures of the partial holomorphic disk building as $\mathbf{c}=c_{0}c_{i}\dots c_{1}$, where $c_{0}$ is the distinguished puncture.
 Write

 for the moduli space of partial holomorphic disk buildings with boundary condition on $\bar L$ according to $\kappa$.
 Using this we define for generators $\mathbf{c}'=c_{i}\dots c_{1}$ the operation

 where the sum ranges over Reeb chords $c_{0}$ with grading as indicated.
 Finally we define the total operation $\m_{i}$ as the sum